 There are over 6 orphaned mountain gorillas that have lived at the center since its opening in 2010.
 The gorillas stay in the orphanage throughout the remainder of their lives and form a new group of their own in the orphanage.

-One reason the gorillas can’t rejoin their old families is that they get too used to being with humans, the privileges, and the comfortable life in the enclosure.
+One reason the gorillas can’t rejoin their old families is that they become too accustomed to being with humans, enjoying privileges, and living a comfortable life in the enclosure.
 They would find it difficult to find food on their own without the caregivers at the sanctuary.
 Wild gorillas have group dynamics and hierarchy that the orphans would struggle to cope with.
 The only alternative for them is to remain with their new group of youngsters.